 Natalie MacLean 25:43

-if you do come down, we’ll have to do that trip together.
-Melanie, I just spent two weeks I put in the Finger Lakes Niagara region of New York, and just tasted some fabulous wines.
+There are a lot of them.
+If you do come down, we’ll have to do that trip together.
+Melanie and I just spent two weeks in the Finger Lakes and Niagara region of New York, and just tasted some fabulous wines.
 And,

-and and you could tell the difference.
-The climatic changes just along central the West, and even lake to Lake from Seneca to Cuba.
+And you could tell the differences.
+The climatic changes just along Central to West, and even Lake to Lake from Seneca to Cayuga.
 Very, very different.
 And the range of wines was astoundingly good.
-I have to say from the bottom of my heart, the Finger Lakes is one of the prettiest wine regions that have ever been to and it was my first time and I’ve lived in New York State since 1985.
+I have to say from the bottom of my heart, the Finger Lakes is one of the prettiest wine regions that I have ever been to and it was my first time and I’ve lived in New York State since 1985.
 So you haven’t popped over the border.
-I hadn’t popped up the way up the highway.
-So as a great.
+I hadn’t popped up the way, up the highway.

 Natalie MacLean 26:52

-No, but you know, as my mom always says the little Bluebird travels all over the world and finds out the beauty in our own backyard.
-We also want to give you a shout out and let our listeners know the name of your wine podcast, which is called unreserved wine talk.
-And Eric Asimov of the New York Times has been on this show named one of the seven best podcasts about drinks.
+No, but you know, as my mom always says the little Bluebird travels all over the world and finds out the beauty in her own backyard.
+We also want to give you a shout out and let our listeners know the name of your wine podcast, which is called Unreserved Wine Talk.
+And Eric Asimov of the New York Times who has been on this show, named it one of the seven best podcasts about drinks.
 Congratulations, because that’s pretty impressive.
 How long?
 How long have you had your podcast?

 Natalie MacLean 27:34